Can you put on weight if you have diabetes?

-In general, people who want to put on weight need to eat foods that are high in calories instead of following a restrictive diet where calorie consumption is kept low.
+In general, people who want to put on weight need to eat foods that are high in calories rather than following a restrictive diet and keeping calorie consumption low.

-However, people with diabetes will need to choose their foods more carefully as some may cause a peak in blood sugar levels, which could lead to health complications.
+However, people with diabetes also need to choose what they eat carefully as some foods may cause a peak in blood sugar levels, which could lead to health complications.

-It is best to speak to a doctor or a certified diabetes educator before making significant changes to the diet.
-They may recommend consulting a dietitian who can suggest adjustments that result in weight gain but do not damage health.
+Anyone with diabetes who is considering making significant changes to their diet should speak to a doctor, a certified diabetes educator, or a dietitian who can suggest dietary adjustments that result in weight gain but do not damage health.

-There are several strategies that people can use for gaining weight healthfully, as long as they consider the effect of any dietary changes on their diabetes and continue to keep their blood sugar under control.
+There are several strategies that people with diabetes can use for gaining weight healthfully.
+However, it is essential to consider the effect that any dietary changes might have on their diabetes and continue to keep their blood sugar under control.

 These strategies include: